ShahabTheAnalyst/SQL_covid_19_project/Readme.md

 ## 3. Likelihood of Infection By Months of Year

-To gain highlight the varying levels of transmission of COVID-19 across different months, with peaks and troughs reflecting fluctuations in infection rates over time the following SQL query was developed and excuted.
+To gain highlight the varying levels of transmission of COVID-19 across different months, with peaks and troughs reflecting fluctuations in infection rates over time the following SQL query was developed and executed.
-In the query the "month_number" column was extractd which was later on used for sorting the "month" column for effective visualization.
+In the query, the "month_number" column was extracted which was later on used for sorting the "month" column for effective visualization.

 ```sql
 SELECT